 - employing the services of a network-based DDoS provider — with a demonstrable track record of mitigating DDoS attacks and sinking significant data floods.
 This will safeguard specific IP address ranges that organisations want to protect.

 Deal with DDoS the simple way.

 Black Friday will be a big day for retailers — and hopefully for all the right reasons.
 To make sure that happens, organisations have to work with a network provider who can protect them from targeted DDoS attacks.

 We offer our DDoS Protection in the UK as a built-in component of our Internet Connect services.
-And new UK customers can currently take advantage of a half-price discount on our Bronze service (500M & 1G).
-This makes taking the essential step of safeguarding your enterprise that bit more affordable.
 Globally we can also provide DDoS protection even if you don’t currently take any network services from BT.